 Overview of Safari on Mac

-All Apple devices come with Safari installed, including iPads and iPhones.
-As the native web browser, it’s the default choice for many users when it comes to getting on the internet.
+All Apple devices, including iPads and iPhones, come with Safari installed.
+As the native web browser, it’s the default choice for many users when it comes to accessing the Internet.

 Pros and cons of Safari